rachelr1999/rachellee/content/authors/admin/_index.md

       year: 2021
 superuser: true
 highlight_name: false
-title: Rachel Lee
+title: Rachel R. Lee
 email: ""
 ---
-Rachel Lee is a research assistant in Time Domain Astronomy in the Physics and Astronomy Department at Purdue University with Dr. Dan Milisavljevic.
-Her research interests include observational and time domain astronomy, supernova remnant morphology and energetics, progenitor system analysis, and stellar evolution and formation.
-Her current work is in determining precise distances to supernova remnants through the utilization of absorption spectroscopy of surrounding stars.
+I am a research assistant in Time Domain Astronomy in the Physics and Astronomy Department at Purdue University with Dr. Dan Milisavljevic.
+My research interests include observational and time domain astronomy, supernova remnant morphology and energetics, progenitor system analysis, and stellar evolution and formation.
+My current work is in determining precise distances to supernova remnants through the utilization of absorption spectroscopy of surrounding stars.